sveltejs/kit/documentation/docs/14-configuration.md

 - `"ignore"` — don't automatically add or remove trailing slashes. `/x` and `/x/` will be treated equivalently

 > Ignoring trailing slashes is not recommended — the semantics of relative paths differ between the two cases (`./y` from `/x` is `/y`, but from `/x/` is `/x/y`), and `/x` and `/x/` are treated as separate URLs which is harmful to SEO.
 If you use this option, ensure that you implement logic for conditionally adding or removing trailing slashes from `request.path` inside your [`handle`](#hooks-handle) function.

+### version

+An object containing zero or more of the following values:

+- `name` - current app version string
+- `pollInterval` - interval in milliseconds to poll for version changes

 ### vite